-I apply Douglas Heel's "Be Activated" technique and philosophy ubiquitously in my London, UK coaching practice, alongside Dr. Evan Osar's "Integrative Corrective Exercise Approach", and Reflexive Performance Reset™ (RPR™) a specific Strength and Conditioning application of Heel's work pioneered by Chris Korfist, Cal Dietz, and JL Holdsworth.
+I apply Douglas Heel's "Be Activated" technique and philosophy ubiquitously in my London, UK coaching practice.
+Reflexive Performance Reset® (RPR®) is a focused application of Heel's work pioneered by Chris Korfist, Cal Dietz, and JL Holdsworth.

 "Be Activated" and "Reflexive Performance Reset (RPR)" are a mix of breathing practice and manual stimulation, that rapidly and effectively improve muscle nervous system response and autonomic balance.